Gutenberg Blocks for WordPress and React Developers

 We will take a look on how your Gutenberg post is saved in your database and what happens behind the scenes in order to construct your ReactJS based UI from the content saved in the database.

-In Section 3, we will create a WordPress plugin.
+In Section 2, we will create a WordPress plugin.
 Inside this plugin we will register out first Gutenberg block.
-We will also use out webpack knowledge in order to process JS and CSS files in this plugin.
+We will also use a tool provided by WordPress called wp-scripts in order to process JS and CSS files in this plugin.
+We will also integrate tools like ESLint, Prettier, Stylelint and Husky for an improved development workflow.

-In section 4, we will take a quick look on some stuff that you can do in your WordPress theme that will allow you to modify/add some features in the Gutenberg editor.
+In section 3, we will take a quick look on some stuff that you can do in your WordPress theme that will allow you to modify/add some features in the block editor.

-Section 8 will discover more about redux in Gutenberg.
-We will see how to use the existing redux stores and also create our own store.
+Section 7 will discover more about the redux-like data stores in the block editor.
+We will see how to use the existing data stores and also create our own store.

 - WordPress theme/plugin developers who are familiar with ReactJS and want to create Gutenberg blocks from scratch.